 You just need to browse the IP of the server and it will give you information on connected radios and connected operators.

-It will also show if an operator is transmitting.
+It will also show what radios the operator is monitoring and if the operator is transmitting.

 No changes can be made to the server from this interface, it is “look only”.

 In some cases a NetworkRepeater is the correct choice and not the RadioServer.
 In other cases you even need a combination of both.
 When using the satellite version, you always need a NetworkRepeater on the land side.